 Visitors and people living here often ask "Is Malta's tap water safe to drink?" and one would like to think there is an easy yes or no answer.
-But really it is more complicated because its not just safety that we need to keep in mind, our water in Malta is changing as the country develops and grows and the environment is also changing.
+But really it is more complicated because its not just safety that we need to keep in mind, the tap water in Malta is changing as the country develops and grows and the environment is also changing.

 Where does Malta's water supply come from?

-This a good place to strat as it helps us understand what the issues are.
+This a good place to start as it helps us understand what the issues are.
 Malta has no lakes, rivers or natural reservoirs so even though we are surrounded by water in the beautiful Mediteranean sea we need to get our water from the environment as we find it.

 What are the risks of drinking tap water in Malta?

-According to a recent study bout 27% of water comes from groundwater In Malta and this is mixed with the desalinated water to improve the taste.
+According to a recent study bout 27% of the tap water comes from groundwater In Malta and this is mixed with the desalinated water to improve the taste.
 However our groundwater is polluted by Nitrates from farming with Malta having some of the most polluted groundwater in Europe.

 Chlorine is the most common addition to water for public consumption, however DPB which are "disinfection by products" are an issue.
 DPB's are a complex mixture of chemicals and the two main classes of DPBs are trihalomethanes (THMs) and haloacetic acids (HAAs) which are formed at high concentrations after chlorination.

 THMs are associated with a causal relationship to bladder cancer and this is presented in this January 2020 study of European countries where Malta was ranked 2nd highest in Europe for the levels of THMs found in tap water.

 This study concluded that the most common THM in Malta was bromoform and that Malta had the 2nd highest bladder cancer PAF of 17.9% in the EU.
 A PAF is the "contribution of a risk factor to a disease or a death is quantified using the population attributable fraction (PAF)"